 - Listen.
 Be there.
-Communicate without judgment. - Encourage a victim to seek medical attention immediately if the circumstances warrant it. - Encourage the victim to seek professional help such as counseling or therapy. - Remind the victim that they have the option of informing the police. - Report instances of sexual harassment to the university Title IX Coordinator, who will be able to help victims access additional resources.
+Communicate without judgment. - Encourage the victim to seek medical attention immediately, and professional help such as counseling or therapy. - Remind the victim that they have the option of informing the police. - Report instances of sexual harassment to the university Title IX Coordinator, who will be able to help victims access additional resources.